 Getting Around the Alps

 Once you’ve arrived in the alps, there are numerous ways to get around.
-For your elopement wedding day, we highly recommend renting a car for the greatest flexibility.
+For your elopement wedding day, I highly recommend renting a car for the greatest flexibility.
 During the rest of your travels, there are extensive networks of trains, buses, and trams (and even helicopter taxis!).

 Lodging in the Alps

 Throughout the alps, you’ll find a variety of accommodation options, from luxurious wellness spas to romantic chalets and cozy Airbnbs.
 Where you can stay can really add to your elopement experience.
-If you want great getting-ready images, we’d highly recommend taking the aesthetic of your accommodations into consideration.
+If you want great getting-ready images, I'd highly recommend taking the aesthetic of your accommodations into consideration.

 6. Plan Your Elopement Day Activities